 As the Camp Lejeune Water Contamination Lawsuit is in its early stages, it is difficult to know what the average settlement amount will be.

-The Camp Lejeune Justice Act has passed both chambers of the House, and will soon be signed into law by President Biden.
+The Camp Lejeune Justice Act has passed both chambers of the House and was signed into law by President Biden in August 2022.